DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 This entry introduces a new assignment to upgrade an existing single-page HTML website with CSS.
 The assignment is designed as a rapid exercise to practice applying CSS concepts.
 It reinforces the importance of using a separate CSS file for styling and highlights the value of iterative development.
 The entry also notes that the original HTML file should be preserved for a later course.

 ---

+#### STEP 0 CSS ASSIGNMENT

+### Course Step Number: 474

+### Date Researched: 2025-08-09

+### Robust Summary of Best Practices and Modernization

+This entry documents the first step of a CSS upgrade assignment, which involves setting up a folder named `CSS` and creating a `one-page-website.css` file within it.
+This step is a foundational exercise in file organization and reinforces the modern best practice of separating HTML content from CSS styling.
+The use of a `CSS` subfolder promotes a clean, scalable project structure.

+---